mrfirdauss-20/ETL-Movie/readme.md

 > On going series will have null on end_year.

+## Tech Stack
+In this problem, I use docker as container so it can be run on any system.
+To make ETL program, I use python as known for the capability to handle data.
+I use posgres for the DBMS because it functionality and capability not only for DDL and DML, but also its capability to analyze query, which help me measure the query cost.
+It used to find the most optimum query for answer.sql.

 ## SQL Query
 To help the data query, I made two view: